March of the Living

 What kind of security measures will be in place for the safety of the participants?

 The program is set up to accommodate the religious needs of all the students.
 All food in both Poland and Israel is certified kosher.
-Special dietary needs may be difficult to accommodate, especially in Poland.
+Other special dietary needs may be difficult to accommodate, especially in Poland.

 What are the requirements for acceptance to this program?

-Completed application (to be provided upon request), medical forms, an essay, a personal interview, and letters of recommendation are required.
+Completed application, medical forms, an essay, a personal interview, and letters of recommendation are required.
 Participation in the March of the Living educational seminar is required.

 What kind of staffing is provided?